abdalla980/abdalla980/README.md

 I'm Abdalla, a Web Developer student passionate about building meaningful digital experiences that help people.

- I’m currently learning backend logic with NestJS and exploring privacy-first design patterns.
-Along with trying to master React and build creative interfaces!
+I'm currently focused on mastering React and building creative, user-friendly interfaces, while exploring privacy-first design patterns to design more ethical and intuitive frontends.